Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 ![Login](/picture/AccountManagementSystem/Login.png)

 All users of the system need to log in when entering the system.

 We use Spring MVC in the system to process login requests, and use the REST API to send information commands to the database that stores user account information, and use sa-token for account login authentication.

 When the user enters the system, he first enters the account login interface of the system.
 After the user fills in his user name, password and verification code on this interface, he clicks the "Login" button.
 LoginInterface first judges the correctness of the verification code.
 If the verification code is wrong, then Directly refuse to log in, login fails and prompts that the verification code is wrong; otherwise, if the verification code is correct, the information will be converted into JSON format and sent to Spring MVC, Spring MVC sends a query request to the database through the REST API.
 The database queries the tuple that matches the user name and password in the account information table and returns the query result.
 If it is not found, it means that the login information is incorrect, the login request is rejected, and the login fails.
 And it prompts that the user name or password is wrong; if it is correct, call StpUtil.login(id) to log in, and then get the login token information from sa-token through StpUtil.getTokenInfo(), send and save the token information to the front end, and the login is successful.
 This use case ends.

+Some of the corresponding classes are represented in the class diagram below:

 ![AMSClass](/picture/AccountManagementSystem/AMSMain.png)